wuzhigang05/adaptor_trimmer/README.md

   Code explanation: You can specify barcode as many as you would in the ecllipse position.
 Above I set the edit distance to be 1.
   You can set your own according to your situation.
 By the way, all the example showing above regarding Adaptor_trimmer are dealing with fastq files, if you want to handle fasta file, just leave off the "-f fastq" option.

+**Suggestions and Bugs**

+Please send your comments and bug reports to zhigang.wu@email.ucr.edu